 Preparing your business for Brexit

-New Zealand companies should also consider the potential of a ‘no deal’ outcome.
+New Zealand companies should seriously consider and prepare for the potential of a no-deal outcome.
 The possible effect of Brexit will be different for each business but preparing now for any scenario will enable companies to be ready to take-action and adapt to any outcome.

 New Zealand companies should be reviewing their business operations to identify areas of their company that might be affected by these changes.
 Exporters who believe their company may be affected are encouraged to seek more information and consider taking-action to mitigate any potential risks.